Stranding $\mathfrak{sl}_n$ webs: Relation arguments

-Now suppose the vertical flows form two components, equivalently $A_1$ and $A_2$ form two disjoint regions.
-These two disjoint components do not contain $B$ so the horizontal flow bounding $B$ contributes to $x_{(i,j)}(S_H)-y_{(i,j)}(S_H)$ only if it starts and ends on the boundary and runs counterclockwise.
-In that case, the vertical flows must also start and end on the boundary, but run clockwise --- as does the horizontal flow bounding $A_1 \cup A \cup A_2$.
+Now suppose the vertical strands form two components, equivalently $A_1$ and $A_2$ form two disjoint regions.
+These two disjoint components do not contain $B$ so the horizontal strand bounding $B$ contributes to $x_{(i,j)}(S_H)-y_{(i,j)}(S_H)$ only if it starts and ends on the boundary and runs counterclockwise.
+In that case, the vertical strands must also start and end on the boundary, but run clockwise --- as does the horizontal strand bounding $A_1 \cup A \cup A_2$.
 Since $\mu_{(i,j), V}(A) = -1$ in this case, the claim follows.
-Finally, the horizontal flow bounding $B$ contributes nothing to $x_{(i,j)}(S_H)-y_{(i,j)}(S_H)$ if either $B=U$ (and the horizontal flow is a single connected component) or $B$ is on the boundary and the flow runs clockwise around it.
-In both cases, the horizontal flows merge regions $A_1$ and $A_2$ so eliminates the contribution of one region.
+Finally, the horizontal strand bounding $B$ contributes nothing to $x_{(i,j)}(S_H)-y_{(i,j)}(S_H)$ if either $B=U$ (and the horizontal strand is a single connected component) or $B$ is on the boundary and the strand runs clockwise around it.
+In both cases, the horizontal strands merge regions $A_1$ and $A_2$ thus eliminating the contribution of one region.
 In other words, the difference

 This completes the proof. \end{proof}